 Alternatively, if a CVL liquidator is already in office and creditors wish to replace them, Cork Gully can advise creditors on their options which include seeking a decision of creditors to appoint a replacement liquidator.
 Our insolvency practitioners at Cork Gully can replace the previous liquidator(s).

 Compulsory liquidation is a court driven process to wind up a company on the petition of a creditor, the company, its directors, or, very rarely, a shareholder.

 Cork Gully can advise all stakeholders in evaluating their options and considering whether they wish to petition for the winding up of a company.

-In some circumstances there may be an urgent need to appoint a provisional liquidator to protect the Company’s assets where they may be in jeopardy or under dispute., Our insolvency practitioners at Cork Gully can also act as provisional liquidator.
+In some circumstances there may be an urgent need to appoint a provisional liquidator to protect the Company’s assets where they may be in jeopardy or under dispute.
+Our insolvency practitioners at Cork Gully can also act as provisional liquidator in these urgent situations.

 Once appointed as liquidators in either a CVL or Compulsory Liquidation, Cork Gully will:

 - Evaluate and seek to pursue claims for fraudulent trading, wrongful trading, undervalue transactions, preference transactions, and unpaid capital, in order to enhance returns to creditors; and